ilijamt/android-adbm/README.md

 ### Known issues

-On API 8, the menu icons look a little weird on LDPI devices.
+* On API 8, the menu icons look a little weird on LDPI devices.

+* Usually on Samsung devices

+Failed to install apk on device 'ip:port': timeout Launch canceled!
+Eclipse | Window > Preferences > Android > DDMS > ADB connection timeout (ms) Increase the value

 ### Tested on